-In late January it announced it was working towards the development of a vaccine for COVID-19 through its Janssen Pharmaceutical Companies while collaborating with healthcare regulators.
-While the company's share price has fallen around 20% since the February peak along with other major companies, in the last week it has rebounded by more than 10%.
+In late January, it announced it was working towards the development of a vaccine for COVID-19 through its Janssen Pharmaceutical Companies while collaborating with healthcare regulators.
+While the company's share price has fluctuated on vaccine news, it has still returned investors a moderate 3.77% through 2021.

-US biotech Moderna is focused on the development of new drugs through stem-cell technology and is one of the first in the world to begin human testing trials for a COVID-19 vaccine.
+Moderna is one of the frontrunners to launch a COVID-19 vaccine.
+The US biotech is focused on the development of new drugs through stem-cell technology and was one of the first in the world to begin human testing trials for a COVID-19 vaccine.

-Its share price has jumped by more than 100% (16 April) since COVID-19 became a global pandemic as governments in Europe and the US offered large funding rounds in support of its efforts to find a vaccine.
+Its share price has rallied since COVID-19 became a global pandemic as governments in Europe and the US offered large funding rounds in support of its efforts to find a vaccine.

 Inovio is a US biopharmaceutical company that develops treatments for infectious diseases and cancers.

 The company announced in late January it was developing a vaccine for the new coronavirus and was awarded US$9 million for its efforts by health regulators.
-It has since received a further $5 million grant from the Bill & Melinda Gates Foundation and is set to start human trials of a COVID-19 vaccine in April.
+It has since received a further $5 million grant from the Bill & Melinda Gates Foundation and were set to start human trials of a COVID-19 vaccine in April 2020.

 Mesoblast Limited is an Australian medicinal company that offers treatment for inflammatory ailments and cardiovascular disease.

-In early March its share price jumped around 20% in a day after it announced it was working on a treatment to aid COVID-19 patients with signs of respiratory distress.
-Testing is set to take place in the US, Europe, China and Australia.
+In early March 2020, its share price jumped around 20% in a day after it announced it was working on a treatment to aid COVID-19 patients with signs of respiratory distress.

 Cynata is an Australian stem-cell research company listed on the ASX in 2013.